Pfizer aims to keep one-third of Lipitor pie

 It plans to pull back on the aggressive marketing plan afterward, when a slew of other generics will be introduced.
 Lipitor's chemical name is atorvastatin.

-Late on Wednesday, the U.S. Food and Drug Administration said it had given approval for the first generic version of Lipitor to Indian drugmaker Ranbaxy Laboratories Ltd (RANB.NS).
+Late on Wednesday, the U.S. Food and Drug Administration said it had given approval for the first generic version of Lipitor to Indian drugmaker Ranbaxy Laboratories Ltd.

 Ranbaxy had been ready to sell its version as the result of a settlement with Pfizer in 2008, but the launch had been dependent on U.S. regulators lifting a ban that kept the company from exporting some products to the United States after quality control issues at its Indian factories.